More Recent Comments

 The images of the Nobel Prize medals are registered trademarks of the Nobel Foundation (© The Nobel Foundation).
 They are used here, with permission, for educational purposes only.

-Today's molecule is quite complicated.
-It's the extracellular domain of a membrane protein.2 You can use whatever tricks you want to identify it.
+You can use whatever tricks you want to identify today's molecule.
 Regular readers will know that it's related to at least one Nobel Prize Laureate who will be revealed on Wednesday.
 I don't think that's going to help you very much.

-Email your answer to me at: Monday's Molecule #242.
+Email your answer to me at: Monday's Molecule #245.
 The first one with the correct answer wins.
 I will only post the names of winners to avoid embarrassment.
-The winner will be treated to a free coffee and donut at Tim Hortons if you are ever in Toronto or Mississauga (Ontario, Canada).1
+The winner will be treated to a free coffee and donut at Tim Hortons if you are ever in Toronto or Mississauga (Ontario, Canada).

 There could be two winners.
 If the first correct answer isn't from an undergraduate student then I'll select a second winner from those undergraduates who post the correct answer.
 You will need to identify yourself as an undergraduate in order to win.
 (Put "undergraduate" at the bottom of your email message.)